mariloutb/Bulk-Operations/docs2/pages/documentations/options-batch.md

 ```

 ## BatchDelayInterval
-Allow you to set a delay between every batch.
+Allows you to set a delay between every batch.

 ### Example
 ```csharp